Rel1cx/eslint-react/README.md

 <h1 align="center" alt="title">ESLint React</h1>

-A series of composable ESLint plugins for libraries and frameworks that use React as a UI runtime.
+A set of composable ESLint rules for libraries and frameworks that use React as a UI runtime.

 ## Features